 everything to ensure the best possible outcome for Joy during her move.

 The trailer that she was transported in was climate-controlled, and the conditions of the trailer were checked at each stop to determine how she was doing and the conditions of the trailer.
 At no time along the journey was it deemed that the trailer was too warm.

-The necropsy was performed by both Cheyenne Mountain Zoo and Greenville Zoo veterinary staff to determine Joy’s cause of death.
+The necropsy was performed by both Cheyenne Mountain Zoo and Greenville Zoo veterinary staff.